 Official: Technical issues caused Medicaid claim ID issue

-An official the Louisiana Medicaid MCO Association says technical glitches were to blame for the payment of $10 million in Medicaid claims that didn't adhere to a new state law requiring certain tracking numbers.
+An official the Louisiana Medicaid MCO Association says technical glitches were to blame for the payment of $10 million in Medicaid claims that didn't follow a new state law.

 Consultant Kathy Kliebert tells The Advocate that managed care organizations have since taken have corrective measures.
 A law that went into effect in January requires care provider claims to include identification numbers for individual service providers.
 Providers previously could just include identification numbers for businesses.